apollographql/apollo-kotlin/README.md

 You can find instructions to download your schema using apollo-codegen [HERE](http://dev.apollodata.com/ios/downloading-schema.html)

-3) Sync Gradle to have Apollo generate the approriate Java classes with nested classes for reading from the network response.
+3) Compile your project to have Apollo generate the approriate Java classes with nested classes for reading from the network response.
 In the sample project, a `FeedQuery` Java class is created here `apollo-sample/build/generated/source/apollo/com/example`.

 Note: This is a file that Apollo generates and therefore should not be mutated.

 ## Consuming Code

 You can use the generated classes to make requests to your GraphQL API.
-Apollo includes a `ApolloClient` that allows you to edit networking options like pick the base url for your GraphQL Endpoint.
+Apollo includes an `ApolloClient` that allows you to edit networking options like pick the base url for your GraphQL Endpoint.

 In our sample project, we have the base url pointing to `https://githunt-api.herokuapp.com/graphql`

 There is also a #newCall instance method on ApolloClient that can take as input any Query or Mutation that you have generated using Apollo.

 ```java

 apolloClient.newCall(FeedQuery.builder()
                 .limit(10)
                 .type(FeedType.HOT)